 Today we call this phenomenon induced demand, and it’s the main reason that widening roads doesn’t reduce congestion (and why removing roads doesn’t always make congestion worse.)
 Induced demand is a really obvious idea: If you make a desirable thing easier, people will do it more.

 Downs is describing only the immediate effect of the road expansion.
 Further increases in traffic will come from any new development that is attracted to the road’s catchment as a direct consequence of its expansion.

-- Economic collapse.
-Traffic congestion drops during economic slowdowns, because fewer people have jobs to commute to, or money to spend on discretionary travel.
+- Economic collapse, pandemic, etc. Traffic congestion drops during economic slowdowns, because fewer people have jobs to commute to, or money to spend on discretionary travel.
 A complete economic collapse, which causes people to move away from a city in droves, is always a lasting fix for congestion problems!

 So if transit isn’t a cause of reduced congestion, what is its role?
 Do transit advocates offer nothing in response to congestion problems that have many voters upset?
 In fact, transit’s role is essential, but its effect is indirect.